William C. Shiel Jr., MD, FACP, FACR

 - Chronic bursitis: The most common cause of chronic bursitis is minor trauma that may occur to the shoulder (subdeltoid) bursa from repetitive motion, for example, throwing a baseball.
 Another example is prepatellar bursitis (in front of the knee) from prolonged or repetitive kneeling on a hard surface to scrub a floor or lay carpet.

 - Acute bursitis: A direct blow (let's say you accidentally bang your knee into a table) can cause blood to leak into the bursa.
-This causes pain as well as swelling.
+This causes inflammation with pain as well as swelling.

 Bursae close to the surface of the skin are the most likely to get infected with bacteria, a condition that is called septic bursitis.
 The most common bacteria to cause septic bursitis are Staphylococcus aureus or Staphylococcus epidermis.
-People with diabetes, alcoholism, certain kidney conditions, those taking cortisone medications (steroid treatments), and those with wounds to the skin over a bursa are at higher risk for septic bursitis.
+People with diabetes, alcoholism, certain kidney conditions, those with suppressed immune systems such as from cortisone medications (steroid treatments), and those with wounds to the skin over a bursa are at higher risk for septic bursitis.
 About 85% of septic bursitis occurs in men.

 Viewers share their comments